 GEMS World Academy is one of only a few international schools in the north-east corner of Singapore (another being Sir Manasseh Meyer International School).
 But while it may be a 30-minute drive from Orchard Road and the CBD, it is well-connected to all corners of Singapore by road and the MRT – and attracts families from every direction.

-GEMS celebrated its first IB graduating cohort of 18 students in July 2018 with an average score of 31.33, which is higher than the global average of 29.78.
-Students went to universities in the US, Australia Switzerland, the UK and France.
+GEMS celebrated its first IB graduating cohort in July 2018 with an average score of 31.33, which is higher than the global average of 29.78.
+Students went to universities in the US, Australia, Switzerland, the UK, and France.
+The school has not published its 2019 results.

 Admission and fees